 That’s all they say about that in HIPAA.
 Does it make your life easier and explain how to make a HIPAA-compliant app?
 I bet it raises a lot of questions, like, “What do we regard as an emergency?”, “What emergency access procedures should we set up?”, “Do I need to allow some kind of backdoor to the app for authorized personnel?”, “How is it different from authorized users accessing patient information during non-emergencies?”.

 Understanding and abiding by the HIPAA law is a fundamental requirement when you aim to create a HIPAA compliant web app, ensuring you provide the safest environment for users’ sensitive health information.
-To give you some practical advice, let’s summarize the most action-packed directions from HIPAA that you should apply during the health app development process.
+To give you some practical advice, let’s summarize the most action-packed directions from HIPAA that you should apply during the health app development process — grouped into four practical buckets you can hand off to your engineering team.

 The first security rule of thumb is to check who can access PHI.
 Make sure that only authorized users (and third-party HIPAA-compliant software) have access control over the app’s data: